 David Rodríguez Torrado

 Welcome!
-I’m Assistant Professor and Ph.D. in Privacy Engineering at the Universidad Politécnica de Madrid (UPM), working within the STRAST research group (Real-Time Systems and Service Architecture for Telematics).
+I’m Assistant Professor and hold a Ph.D. in Privacy Engineering at the Universidad Politécnica de Madrid (UPM), member of the Information Processing and Telecommunications Center (IPTC) and working within the STRAST research group (Real-Time Systems and Service Architecture for Telematics).
 My research focuses on the automated assessment of privacy and data protection compliance in ICT systems, especially in the context of Android mobile apps and GDPR regulation.

 🎓 About me